Overview

 Prompt Strategy and Bank

-The prompt bank is where you can add all prompts needed as part of the program’s prompt progression and as a guide for instructional direction.
-Note, prompts must first be set up in Clinical Settings before you can begin configuring them at the library and client level.
-The prompt designated as the current prompt level is displayed in parenthesis from the Mobile-App’s data recording page, as shown below.
-Additionally, the committed data will be tagged with the configured current prompt level.
-Like the phase objective, you also have to option to pull the current prompt level into phase line labelling via the Web and Mobile-App graphing modules.
+The prompt bank is where you can add all prompts needed as part of the program’s prompt progression.
+Note, prompts must first be set up in Clinical Settings before you can begin configuring them at the library and client levels.
+To configure the prompt bank for the program, select the pencil icon:

-Once selected, you can modify any of the various components of this section.
+From there, editing is unlocked, and changes can be made.
 To change the strategy/prompt progression, simply select any of the available options (i.e., custom, least to most and most to least/errorless).
 Note, this simply identifies the intended teaching strategy and has no bearing on the selected prompts or committed program data.

 Once changes have been made to any of these sections, select the floppy disk (i.e., save) icon to save.
 To discard unsaved or unwanted changes, select the “x”.